Brad Pitt Isn’t Ready To Date Again, Despite Kate Hudson Rumors

 In response to the report, a source close to Brad Pitt assured Gossip Cop that the story was “not true.”

-Although the rumors regarding Brad Pitt and Kate Hudson’s romance died down in the weeks that followed the Hollywood Life report, the Daily Mail confirmed Hudson’s attendance at an after party on Sunday night at the Sunset Tower Hotel in West Hollywood, California and noted her past ties to Brad Pitt.
+Although the rumors regarding Brad Pitt and Kate Hudson’s romance died down in the weeks that followed the Hollywood Life report, the Daily Mail confirmed Hudson’s attendance at an after party on Sunday night at the Sunset Tower Hotel in West Hollywood, California, and noted her past ties to Brad Pitt.

 “The mother-of-two has been linked for months to Brad Pitt, 53, who received cheers from a room full of A-listers when he presented the film Moonlight at the 74th annual Golden Globe Awards inside the Beverly Hilton Hotel,” the outlet told readers.